Keep reading to discover the best breakfast & brunch in South London.

 41-42 Coldharbour Ln, Brixton, London SW9 8PS, www.senzalacreperie.co.uk

 Mughead are a small, independent coffee shop in South East London.
 While their breakfast menu isn’t huge they’re totally worth the visit just for their morning cinnamon rolls.
 SOOOOOO many of my readers and followers raved to me about the Mughead Coffee cinnamon rolls that I HAD to go and pay them a visit myself to see what the fuss was about.
 News flash, the hype is real.
-Their buns are baked fresh in house every morning and massaged in are gooey, sticky cream cheese frosting until they are soaked right through.
+Their buns are baked fresh in house every morning and covered in gooey, sticky cream cheese frosting until they are soaked right through.
 If you don’t fancy a cinnamon bun then they offer a small selection of pastries and sandwiches.
 Check out my blog on London’s best cinnamon rolls.

 Why go?
 For a morning sugar fix.